The People's Parliament: Deliberative democracy

 The show was initiated by Peter Weil and produced by Barraclough Carey Productions.
 The idea of the programme came from James S. Fishkin (a consultant also to the programme) and his theories upon deliberative democracy.
 This is a form of direct democracy adapted for modern nation states.
-Direct democracy was found in Classical Greece and in some Swiss Cantons but is unsuitable for modern states due population numbers.
+Direct democracy was found in Classical Greece and in some Swiss Cantons but is unsuitable for modern states due to population numbers.
 According to Fiskin statistical sampling can recreate the advantages of direct democracy in reflecting the views of the entire citizen body by the use of random sampling to create deliberative assemblies that reflect society in miniature.
 Though opinion polls engage in random sampling they measure only instant opinions, not those that people form after hearing different sides of an argument over an issue.
 The People's Parliament was an attempt to create such a deliberative parliament that reflected by random sampling the diversity of informed opinion of all citizens.